AWS CloudFormation

 • All security findings are aggregated to the administrator account for review and remediation.

-• CloudWatch Events are also aggregated to the administrator account when using this configuration.
+• EventBridge events are also aggregated to the administrator account.

 GuardDuty Automated Remediation